• Don Jon in Barcelona

 On a hot evening at London Zoo, two women meet by the penguin enclosure.
 Pearl would really like to stay.
 Apple would like to clean up and go home.
 Penguins are not mammals.
 They hurl questions at the universe.
 Most mammals have hair.
 Where is Marcia?

-In 2021, pearl apple penguin was part of the 46th Annual Concord Theatricals Off Off Broadway Festival, New York.
+In 2021, pearl apple penguin was selected to be part of the 46th Annual Concord Theatricals Off Off Broadway Festival, New York.
 It was one of 6 winning plays chosen for publication by Samuel French.

-It went on again in London as part of Slime and Pies Theatre Writer’s Festival at the Golden Goose Theatre in July 2023.
-It was directed by Poppy Sutch and performed by Caroline Menton, Alison Rose and Leanne Sule.
+It went on again in London as part of the Golden Goose Theatre’s Writer’s festival in July 2023, directed by Poppy Sutch and performed by Caroline Menton, Alison Rose and Leanne Sule.

 Image credit: Poppy Sutch